electron/electron/docs/tutorial/first-app.md

 as a variant of the Node.js runtime that is focused on desktop applications instead of web servers.

-This doesn't mean Electron is a JavaScript binding to graphical user interface (GUI) libraries.
+This doesn't mean Electron is a JavaScript binding to a graphical user interface (GUI) libraries.
 Instead, Electron uses web pages as its GUI, so you could also see it as a minimal Chromium browser, controlled by JavaScript.